 Even further, and where Strider and other brands use bulky and heavy plastic, these bikes have industrial bearings hubs connected with stainless steel spokes.
 The tires are 12 x 1.35″ Schwalbe G-One Speed.

 This differs from many balance bike manufacturers (cough *Strider* cough) who use solid rubber tires.
-The air tires used on the woom 1 do a few things better.
+The air tires used on the woom 1 do a few things slightly better.

 They reduce weight, provide improved grip and traction, and decrease roll resistance.
 The presence of greater roll resistance is not good.
 It reduces the joy and freedom felt with coasting because with greater roll resistance, the rider must work harder to continue moving.

 Fortunately, woom has added car-style (Schrader) valves that fit with all standard bike pumps.
 On the side of these already amazing tires, woom has placed reflective strips for safety and visibility.